-Project will impact a wooded parcel.
-A mass grading permit approval is not a permit to remove trees located within this parcel.
-An approved tree removal permit must be obtain from a Parks department official prior to any trees being removed.
-Tree removal will require mitigation by the replanting of all tallied inches of caliper removed.
-A payment can be made into the tree fund for any remaining balance unable to replant due to the design of the project.
+This project may impact scattered trees located within this parcel.
+A tree survey should be summited for review.
+An approval for mass grading is not a permit to remove tree from this site.
+An approved tree removal permit must be obtained from a Parks department official prior to any trees being removed from this site.
+Tree removal will require mitigation by the replanting of all tallied inches of tree caliper removed from the site.
+A payment can be made into a tree fund for any remaining inches of tree caliper unable to replant due to the design of the project.
 A landscape plan can be submitted to reduce any fees associated with tree removal.